AeonDigital/Shell-MSE-Main-Module/src/mse/str/split/_main/attachments/man/en-us.md

 - aka       : -s --string
 - hint      :
-  Original string (which will be "splited").
+  Original string (which will be splited).

 &nbsp;